BYates1289/Flask-Movie-Review/README.md

         </ul>
     <li><a href="https://fonts.google.com/">Google Fonts</a></li>
         <ul>
-            <li>Google Fonts was used to import the 'Croissant One' and 'Roboto' fonts into my project.
-'Croissant One' was used for the majority of body text, whilst 'Roboto' was used for the rules modal and alert popup.</li>
+            <li>Google Fonts was used to import the 'Poppins' font into my project.</li>
         </ul>
     <li><a href="https://fontawesome.com/">Font Awesome</a></li>
         <ul>
-            <li>Font Awesome was used to display a restart icon once the game has ended.</li>
+            <li>Font Awesome was used for the star rating widget.</li>
         </ul>
     <li><a href="https://jquery.com/">jQuery</a></li>
         <ul>